ClearBlade/CANBus-Adapter/README.md

 # Overview

-CAN Bus Adapter allows an automotive's CAN (Controller Area Netowkr) Bus to publish MQTT messages.
+CAN Bus Adapter allows an automotive's CAN (Controller Area Network) Bus to publish MQTT messages.

 # Prerequisites